EiriniKot/DogBreed/README.md

 This could be due to many factors such as the number of classes which is high with the number of samples being low.
 On the other hand we have build a repo with complete functionality for utilizing different parameters and setups.
+For classification we get a training accuracy (top1) of 0.73667 and (top5) 0.93792 respectively which seems like the model overfits to the training dataset, thus we should use a bigger model ('m','l').